nicholaseager/nicholaseager.github.io/_guides/2023-01-08-how-to-hike-inside-the-grand-canyon.markdown

 ### Phantom Ranch

-Phantom Ranch is a historic lodge located at the bottom of the canyon near the Colorado River.
-It offers cabin accommodations, as well as dormitory-style bunkhouses for both men and women.
-All cabins and bunkhouses have shared bathrooms and showers.
-Phantom Ranch also has a dining room where you can purchase meals.
-Reservations for Phantom Ranch are required and can be made up to 13 months in advance.
+At the bottom of the canyon, close to the Colorado River, is the historic lodge known as Phantom Ranch.
+Both men's and women's dormitory-style bunkhouses and cabins are available.
+Showers and bathrooms are shared by all cabins and bunkhouses.
+Additionally, Phantom Ranch has a dining area where you can buy food.
+Phantom Ranch requires reservations, which can be made up to 13 months in advance.

 ### Bright Angel Campground

-Bright Angel Campground is a National Park Service campground located near Phantom Ranch.
-It offers tent camping sites and a few group sites.
-There are no showers or hook-ups at the campground, but there is a water spigot and pit toilets.
-Reservations for Bright Angel Campground can be made up to 6 months in advance.
+A National Park Service campground called Bright Angel Campground is close to Phantom Ranch.
+It provides a few group sites as well as tent camping areas.
+The campground has pit toilets and a water spigot, but no showers or hookups.
+Bright Angel Campground accepts reservations up to six months in advance.

 ### Backcountry Camping

-Backcountry camping in the Grand Canyon is an exciting and challenging way to experience the park's rugged beauty.
-If you are interested in backcountry camping, you will need to obtain a permit from the National Park Service.
+Backcountry camping in the Grand Canyon is an exciting and difficult way to experience the park's untamed beauty.
+The National Park Service will issue you a permit if backcountry camping is something you're interested in.

-To obtain a backcountry permit, you will need to fill out an application and pay a fee.
-You can apply for a permit online or in person at the Backcountry Information Center, located at the park headquarters.
-Backcountry permits are issued on a rolling basis, with applications accepted up to four months in advance of the trip start date.
+You must submit an application and pay a fee in order to get a backcountry permit.
+At the Backcountry Information Center, which is situated at the park's administrative center, you can apply for a permit in person or online.
+Applications can be submitted up to four months before the trip's start date, and backcountry permits are issued on a rolling basis.

-Backcountry camping in the Grand Canyon requires a high level of planning and preparation.
-Make sure to bring enough water, food, and gear to sustain you during your trip.
-It's also important to follow Leave No Trace principles to protect the natural environment.
+Grand Canyon backcountry camping requires thorough planning and preparation.
+Bring enough supplies to last you the duration of your journey, including food, water, and gear.
+To protect the environment, it's also critical to adhere to the Leave No Trace philosophy.